WPManageNinja/paymattic-docs/docs/global-settings/how-to-change-currency-settings-in-wordpress-with-paymattic.md

 ## Currency Settings Globally for All Forms

-To learn how to set the Currency Settings for your payment gateways, follow the steps with the screenshots below –

 First, go to **Settings** from the **Paymattic Navbar**, click the **General Settings** tab from the left sidebar, and four major settings sections will appear.
 These are: